 1. Rethink Cabinets

 Cabinets are going to be a major change.
-Determine which cabinets are going to have to be moved, or even taken out for access so that a wheelchair can be brought up to the counter.
+Determine which cabinets are going to have to be moved, or even taken out so that a wheelchair can be brought up to the counter.

 Think about adding features like pull-out shelves and rotary-type storage to make the items more accessible.
 Even simply rearranging some of the items in the cabinets can help with handicap accessibility.

 2. Adjust Countertops

 Most countertops are at a height of 32 inches to 36 inches.
 This is going to be too high for someone in a wheelchair to use comfortably.
 You can add in drop leaf type countertops, or just lower them all the way around.
 If you have a kitchen island, you may want to remove it entirely or rebuild it to a height the person with the handicap can use easily.